Paul T. Mero, President

 Derek Monson, Director of Public Policy

 Derek Monson graduated from Brigham Young University in August 2007 with bachelor’s degrees in economics and political science.
-Derek began working for Sutherland Institute as a policy analyst in May 2007 and brings with him a specialty in quantitative research methods and a background in Utah issues.
-He is married to Melanie, who graduated from BYU in 2008 with a B.A. in marriage, family and human development.
+Derek began working for Sutherland Institute as a policy analyst in May 2007, focusing on policy areas including government transparency and spending; education governance and digital learning; conservative environmentalism and climate change; and immigration statistics.
+He is married to Melanie, who graduated with a bachelor’s degree from BYU in 2008, and has one daughter (so far).

 William C. Duncan, Director of The Center for Family and Society